POLYVIEW-3D Tutorial

 Click on respective image to see options used for its rendering.

-When RasMol is used as a rendering program (see section Image information), one can optionally request to show text labels for highlighted residues.
+One can optionally request to show text labels for highlighted residues.
 However, we suggest that labels should be used for reference only, e.g., when locating specific residues.
-For the final image, it is recommended to add labels manually by using some graphics editor.
+For the final image, it is recommended to add labels manually by using a third-party graphics editor.

-Below are some examples of rendering with labels for highlighted residues, using again the same proteins as above (PDB ids 1n9l, 1izn, 1tlv).
+Below are examples of rendering with labels for highlighted residues, using again the same proteins as above (PDB ids 1izn and 1tlv).

 Click on respective image to see options used for its rendering.